LENOX -- A committee to review monument or memorial proposals for town property has been proposed by Selectman John McNinch.

 Referring to the Kennedy Park Belvedere controversy -- which triggered calls from a citizens group for a review panel -- McNinch asserted that "I think we all agree that the process was more of an issue than anything."

 Selectman Kenneth Fowler, the new chairman of the board, agreed.
 Speaking personally, he said he would be "absolutely leery of accepting any project brought before us that has any significance to it in size.
 It’s not just process, it’s also the project itself and the size of it.
 I think that’s most offensive to the people opposed to it.

 "The size of that structure is what caused a lot of issues and, as I understand it, what was presented was what was built."

 In response to a query from Gibson, Federspiel noted that a possible lawsuit to be filed on behalf of opponents of the Kennedy Park installation could be resolved through a settlement proposal.
-As of midday Friday, though, the town had received nothing in writing, he told
+As of midday Friday, though, the town had received nothing in writing, he told The Eagle.

 The lawsuit, if it emerges, would be based on the belvedere’s alleged violation of the state’s Scenic Mountain Act, adopted via a local bylaw.
 The town’s Conservation Com mission ruled last winter that the memorial did not violate the act.

 Also at the Select Board meeting, members discussed holding a joint session with the Marketing and Events Committee to review its future mission.
 "We’re kind of floundering there," said Se lectman David Roche, who recruited Gibson -- a former Hollywood producer and screenwriter -- to help out.